typelevel/doobie/README.md

 The development version is **0.3.1-SNAPSHOT**.
 It is updated continuously and without warning, so feel free to experiment but don't depend on it.
 So far differs from **0.3.0** in at least the following important ways:

+- Artifacts are now published for [Cats](http://typelevel.org/cats/)!
+Artifact names are the same but end in `-cats`, so `doobie-core-cats` and `doobie-h2-cats`.
+The scalaz and Cats variants are compiled without shims or indirection; **doobie** now uses a preprocessor to make slight adjustments to the source to compile it "natively" for both libraries.
+Note that there is no streaming support for the cats version yet; I haven't switched to [fs2](https://github.com/functional-streams-for-scala/fs2) yet.
 - The `contrib` segment in artifacts and package names is gone.
 So `doobie-h2` is the artifact now and `doobie.h2` is the package name.
 - The `posgresql` segment and package name has been shortened to `postgres`.
-- Artifacts are now published for [Cats](http://typelevel.org/cats/)!
-Artifact names are the same but end in `-cats`, so `doobie-core-cats` and `doobie-h2-cats`.
-The scalaz and Cats variants are compiled without shims or indirection; **doobie** now uses a preprocessor to make slight adjustments to the source to compile it "natively" for both libraries.

 **Note** that the appearance of a feature in a pre-release version is not a promise that it will appear in the final release.
 The `yax` preprocessor (and therefore Cats support) is *very* experimental.